-28.1 Nurses shall not be required to perform, as a matter of routine, the following duties: washing, sweeping, polishing and/or dusting of floors, walls or windows of wards, corridors, annexes, bathrooms or verandas, nor any duties which are generally performed by classifications other than nursing staff, but this provision shall not preclude the employment of nurses in any such duties in an isolation block or where the performance of those duties involves disinfection.
+28.1 Nurses shall not be required to perform, as a matter of routine, washing, sweeping, polishing and/or dusting of floors, walls or windows of wards, corridors, annexes, bathrooms or verandas, nor any duties which are generally performed by classifications other than nursing staff.
+This provision shall not preclude the employment of nurses in any such duties in an isolation block or where the performance of those duties involves disinfection.